 Ca. 1200 BCE.
 The exodus from Egypt.
 Since the Hebrew people do not possess writing, their history is still passed down orally.
 Modern archaeology has not discovered any evidence of the exodus, and the archaeological finds from Egypt and the Holy Land from this period don’t match the Biblical accounts, so the dating is hypothetical.

 Ca. 1000 BCE.
 The Phoenician alphabet (ancestor of all Western alphabets) spreads throughout the region, being adapted as it goes.
 It contains no vowels, only consonants.
 Paleo-Hebrew is the version used in Judea/Palestine.
 Recorded history begins in Israel.
-Writing is a rare skill, used by professional scribes mostly for business, tax, and government record-keeping purposes.
+Writing is rare, used by professional scribes mostly for business, tax, and government record-keeping purposes.
 It is laborious and time-consuming.
-Each text, once written, must be copied by hand; texts change over time through scribal error and deliberate choice of the copyist, even if there are no large edits.
+Each text, once written, must be copied by hand; texts change over time through copying errors, even if there are no large edits.
 (It is very easy to miss a letter, a word, or a line, or accidentally repeat it, when copying something manually.)
-This also allows scribes to edit the text if they do not agree with it.
+Some scribes edit the text if they do not agree with it.
 As all scrolls wear out eventually, there comes a point by which the originals are lost.
-The Bible and other important documents of antiquity, therefore, exist today only as copies of copies of copies of copies, allowing many different variations through error and deliberate choice as changes accumulate through the generations of copies.
+The Bible and other ancient documents exist today only as copies of copies of copies of copies, allowing many different variations through error and deliberate choice as changes accumulate through the generations of copies.

 Ca. 1020 BCE.
 Samuel anoints Saul the first king of Israel.

 Ca. 800-500 BCE.
-Writing is still confined to professional scribes, but is adapted to more uses, including religious uses.
-Laws (e.g. Exodus, Leviticus, Numbers) , stories passed down from the oral tradition (Genesis, Exodus, Judges), wisdom literature (e.g. proverbs) and poetry (Psalms) start to be written down both by secular rulers and by religious authorities, and official histories begin to be written (e.g. 1 & 2 Samuel, 1 & 2 Kings).
-No “canon” of scripture exists; various versions of texts are created and modified to meet the needs of the community.
+Writing is still confined to professional scribes, but is adapted to more uses, including religion.
+Laws (such as Exodus, Leviticus, Numbers), stories passed down from the oral tradition (Genesis, Exodus, Judges), wisdom literature (like Proverbs) and poetry (Psalms) start to be written down by both secular rulers and religious authorities.
+Official histories begin to be written (e.g. 1 & 2 Samuel, 1 & 2 Kings).
+No “canon” of scripture exists; various versions of texts are created and modified as needed.

 Ca. 800 BCE.
 Greeks adopt a variation of the Phoenician alphabet, and begin modifying it to fit their needs, most notably by adding letters denoting vowels.